amith-ananthram/feelingblue/README.md

 using the function `apply_hue_shift()` in [utils/colors.py](utils/colors.py).
 The code expects these hue shifted images to be saved in
 `corpora/wikiart/hue_shifts`.

-.Extracting the palettes for each of the hue shifted variants and saving them individually in `corpora/wikiart/hue_shifts/palettes`.
+3. Extracting the palettes for each of the hue shifted variants and saving them individually in `corpora/wikiart/hue_shifts/palettes`.

 While you can write code to do this yourself, the resulting palettes and hue-shifted images can be downloaded